Amazon ACoS Benchmarks by Category (2026)

 What the spread tells you

-The 23-point gap between Books (19%) and Clothing (42%) is structural, not a sign that Books sellers are better operators.
+The 34-point gap between Food & Grocery (23%) and Clothing (57%) is structural, not a sign that grocery sellers are better operators.
 Two forces drive it:

 - Return rates.
-Clothing and apparel get returned at far higher rates than books or grocery, so a chunk of ad-driven orders never become net sales.
+Clothing and apparel get returned at far higher rates than grocery or consumables, so a chunk of ad-driven orders never become net sales.
 The reported ACoS climbs even when campaigns are run well.

-- Margin and price.
-Low-price, high-repeat categories like Books and Food & Grocery can sustain very low ACoS because conversion is high and competition for clicks is thin (note the matching low CPC in those categories).
+- Conversion and repeat purchase.
+High-intent, high-repeat categories like Food & Grocery can sustain very low ACoS because conversion is strong and competition for clicks is thin (note the matching low CPC there).

 So "is 30% ACoS good?" has no answer without a category.
-It is excellent in Clothing, roughly average in Home & Garden, and poor in Books.
+It is excellent in Clothing, roughly average in Home & Garden, and poor in Food & Grocery.
 The only useful comparison is against your own category's median.

 Set the right ACoS target